 Today's high of 43°, four degrees below average, was the mildest reading in six weeks (when the temperature rose to 58° on 1/26).

 Snow moved in last night and by daybreak 6.9" had accumulated (5.1" of it today), making this the biggest snowfall of the winter.
 It was a powdery snow, with just 0.38" of water content.

-The temperature fell throughout the day, dropping from 62° to 23° by midnight, one day after a record high of 76°.
+The temperature fell throughout the day, dropping from 62° to 23° shortly before midnight, one day after a record high of 76°.

 It was a very cold day as the high/low was just 24°/11°, twenty-two degrees below average.
 The morning low was a record for the date.

 Beginning yesterday afternoon, and continuing through midday today, 2.32" of rain fell.
 Nearly half of it, 1.02", came down between 5-7 AM.
 Today's rainfall of 1.82" was a record for the date.

 Today, with a high/low of 31°/16°, was colder than any day in February, and the coldest since 1/28.
 Gusty winds produced "feels like" temperatures in the single digits and teens.

 With a low of 13°, this was the fourth day in a row with a morning low in the teens.
 The average low of 14° during these four days was 21 degrees colder than normal.
 This is the last time March had four consecutive days with lows in the teens.